Bruce Highway (Cooroy to Curra) Section D

 The $1.162 billion Section D: Woondum to Curra project is a new 26km, 4-lane divided highway between the existing Bruce Highway interchange at Woondum, south of Gympie and Curra.

-The Section D (Gympie Bypass) project has been delivered in 2 construction contracts.
+The Section D (Gympie Bypass) project was delivered in 2 construction contracts.

 Visualisation video of final design